bihealth/bih-cluster/bih-cluster/docs/how-to/software/matlab.md

 !!! warning "Matlab License Server"
     Note that there is a Matlab license server running on the server that will check whether 16 or less Matlab sessions are currently running.
     If a Matlab session is running but this is not made known to the scheduler via `-L matlab_r2016b` then this can lead to scripts crashing as not enough licenses are available.
-    If this happens to you, double-check that you have specified the license requirements correctly and notify hpc-helpdesk@bihealth.de in case of any problems.
+    If this happens to you, double-check that you have specified the license requirements correctly and notify hpc-helpdesk@bih-charite.de in case of any problems.
     We will try to sort out the situation then.